anhnguyendepocen/git-novice/06-collab.md

 it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
-Most programmers use hosting services like [GitHub](http://github.com) or [BitBucket](http://bitbucket.org) to hold those master copies;
+Most programmers use hosting services like [GitHub](http://github.com) or [BitBucket](http://bitbucket.org) to hold those master copies.
-we'll explore the pros and cons of this in the final section of this lesson.

 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitHub,